Kim Chuan Depot

-Kim Chuan Depot is a train depot for the Mass Rapid Transit system, and future bus depot in Singapore.
-The depot is constructed fully underground and provides maintenance, stabling and operational facilities for the Circle Line.
-It is located in Hougang, along Upper Paya Lebar Road, and is accessible via Kim Chuan Road.
+Kim Chuan Depot is an underground train and multi-storey bus depot in Hougang, Singapore.
+It serves the Circle Line (CCL) on the Mass Rapid Transit (MRT) system, providing maintenance, stabling and operational facilities.

-Kim Chuan Depot became the first depot in Singapore to serve two independently operated MRT lines when it temporarily acted as the only depot for the Downtown Line, until the adjacent Tai Seng Facility Building became operational with the opening of Downtown Line Stage 3 on 21 October 2017.
+The depot became the first in Singapore to serve two independently operated MRT lines when it temporarily acted as the only depot for the Downtown Line (DTL), until the adjacent Tai Seng Facility Building became operational on 21 October 2017.
+The DTL is also served by Gali Batu Depot and the East Coast Integrated Depot.